shamemezahid/rexume/README.md

-# Personal Portfolio Generator
+# REXUME - Personal Web Resume Generator

-A modern, customizable portfolio website built with Next.js that you can configure entirely through a JSON file.
-Perfect for showcasing your professional experience, skills, and achievements.
+A modern, customizable resume website built with Next.js that you can configure entirely through a JSON file.
+Perfect for showcasing your professional experience, skills, and more.

 ## Quick Start

+Clone the repository.

 Install the necessary packages and run the development server: